GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 The Reporting API helps catch some of these errors across your site and transmit them to an endpoint you've specified.

 This API enables you to activate a reporting mechanism that's operated by the browser.
 With Reporting API configured, reports can be generated when certain policies are violated (or when deprecated APIs are used, when the browser intervenes on your site, when the browser crashes, and more).
-The browser then sends those report(s) to the endpoint(s) you’ve configured.
+The browser then sends those report(s) to the endpoint(s) you've configured.

 Setting up the Reporting API gives you peace of mind that when users experience these types of unforeseen errors, you'll be aware and able to fix them if needed. ✨